Phalcode/gamevault-docs/docs/server-docs/setup/truenas-scale.md

 ![Scale-EE-Step-4a](/img/docs/setup/scale/Scale-EE-Step-4a.png)

-In the pop-out window, enter the name of the custom app: for this example we used "gamevault-backend"
+In the pop-out window, enter the name of the custom app.
+For this example, we used "gamevault-backend"

 Then, paste the entire contents of your docker-compose.yml file into the "Custom Config" section: